Now Deborah, a prophet, the wife of Lappidoth, was leading Israel at that time. — Judges 4:4

 Scripture gives us very little background information about Deborah; however, we are told that she was “the wife of Lappidoth.”
-The Sages explain that “Lappidoth” was a name that Deborah’s husband earned, but they credit Deborah for starting him on his road to success.
+The Jewish sages explain that “Lappidoth” was a name that Deborah’s husband earned, but they credit Deborah for starting him on his road to success.

 According to tradition, while Deborah was an intellectually and spiritually advanced woman, her husband was nothing special.
 He wasn’t even motivated to grow or change.
 This must have been disappointing for Deborah, but she didn’t shout at him, attack him, or tell him he was no good.
 Instead, she made lappidoth, or wicks, and she asked her husband to bring them to the Tabernacle to be used for the menorah lamp.